Updated December 2019

 In the southtowns you can’t beat The Roycroft Inn.
 The hotel is an escape into a time where fine craftsmanship ruled.
 The restaurant still believes in craftsmanship, so check out Chef Andrew’s latest creations.
 If you’re still there come Sunday morning DO NOT miss brunch.

 Check out Salvatore’s Grand Hotel in Williamsville with Russell’s on site.
-They have some great rooms with dinner for two packages (not sure for Valentines).
+They have some great rooms and often offer dinner for two packages.
 The hotel bar is usually hopping (likely due to the fine bar maids) and the food is top notch.

-Just down the road is the brand new Wyndham Garden Hotel with Brioso by Butterwood on site.
-As a Butterwood eatery you know the desserts will be devine.
+Just down the road is the brand new Wyndham Garden Hotel with Hooked an amazing seafood restaurant attached.

 Ellicottville – There are a lot of places to stay in Ellicottville.
 If you are looking for a quaint Inn try this site.
 Your best bet at getting a room on short notice is probably through Holiday Valley Resorts.
-Our suggestion for dinner is Dina’s, but if that fills up try the Silver Fox Restaurant & Steakhouse.
+Our suggestions for dinner include Dina’s and West Rose, but if those are full up try the Silver Fox Restaurant & Steakhouse.

 Lewiston – Sure Lewiston can be pretty quiet this time of year, but who needs a bunch of people hanging around.
 We suggest a stay at the charming Barton Hotel & Spa – book ahead if you are looking for some spa treatment.
 Dinner for sure at Carmelo’s, a short walk up the hill to what I promise will be a fantastic meal.
 Your stay includes a nice breakfast, but you might want to stop at the Orange Cat Cafe on the way out of town for a good espresso.